Experiences

 My team was also responsible for incident response across the Firefox infrastructure, and for engineering software and services that hardened defenses and increased product resistance to attacks (eg. fraud detection, code signing, secrets management, etc.).

-As an engineer, I built the code signing backend, the TLS auditing service, the secrets management platform and a number of internal tools.
-I also acted as a security architect on all new projects, to shape engineering designs and follow security standards.
+As an engineer, I built the code signing backend of Firefox, the TLS auditing service, the secrets management platform and a number of internal tools.
+I also acted as a technical security lead on many new products, to shape engineering designs and follow security standards.

 Achievements